Diabetes has, sadly, become a very common problem in the United States.

 Walking is generally considered to be a low-impact activity, yet it can still possibly contribute to Charcot foot.
 When we discuss this further in a bit, imagine what would happen if a diabetic foot sustains force loads from running – an activity that can place twice as much force on a foot as the amount it endures while walking.

-With regards to aquatic-based activities, these are great in the fact they place no-to-little physical stress on joints and bones.
-The only problem is that being in water for too long weakens skin and can make it more easily susceptible to damage.
+With regards to aquatic-based activities, these are great in the fact they place no to little physical stress on joints and bones.
+The only problem is that being in water for too long weakens the skin and can make it more easily susceptible to damage.
 If you decide to start swimming or doing aqua aerobics, you need to understand the risks and be very careful.

 How Diabetes Affects Feet